lamhq/tech-notes/pages/devops/aws/migration/data-sync.md

 ## Overview

 AWS DataSync is an **agent-based solution** for migrating **on-premises storage to AWS**.

-It allows you to easily move data between NFS and SMB shares and AWS storage solutions.
+It allows you to easily move large amounts of data online  between on-premises storage (NFS/SMB shares, HDFS) and AWS storage solutions (S3, Amazon EFS, Amazon FSx for Windows/Lustre/OpenZFS/NetApp ONTAP).

-It is ideal for a **one-time migration** when you have a large chunk of data on-premises that you want to move to AWS.
+Ideal for a **one-time migration**.

 ## Using DataSync